Francesca Dominici

-Francesca Dominici is a Harvard Professor who develops methodology in causal inference and data science and led research projects that combine big data with health policy and climate change.
-She is a professor of biostatistics, co-director of the Harvard Data Science Initiative, and a former senior associate dean for research in the Harvard T.H.
+Francesca Dominici is a professor of biostatistics at Harvard University.
+She develops methodology in causal inference and data science and leads research projects that combine big data with health policy and climate change.
+She is the director of the Harvard Data Science Initiative, and a former senior associate dean for research in the Harvard T.H.
 Chan School of Public Health.